ngspipes/main/docs/DSL.md

     }
   }
 ```
+**Example 2.4: A pipeline specification composed by more than one tool and more than one command.**

-In this example, the pipeline will run two tools, where the second one executes two commands of the Velvet tool, namely `velveth`and `velvetg`.
+In example depicted in Example 2.4, the pipeline will run two tools, where the second one executes two commands of the Velvet tool, namely `velveth`and `velvetg`.

-Therefore, the tools specification must follow the grammar:
+Therefore, the tools specification must follow the grammar presented in Listing 2.2.

 ``tool: 'tool' toolName configurationName '{' (command)+ '}' ``

+**Listing 2.2:  Partial specification of the DSL grammar: tool specification grammar**

-where `(command)+` represents that there may exist set of commands with at least a command, within the tool that should be executed within a pipeline.
+In Listing 2.2 `(command)+` represents that there may exist set of commands with at least a command, within the tool that should be executed within a pipeline.

 For executing each command, it is necessary to identify its name, which is unique in the tool context and to set the values for each required parameters (optional parameters may not be specified).
 We refer the command parameters in NGSPipes language as  _arguments_, since we only specify in the pipeline the parameters which we have values to set.
 For instance,
 in the previous pipeline example, the argument `filename` of the command `velveth` has as value `-fastq`, _i.e._, the input file for this command has a FASTQ format.

-Thus, the command specification must follow the grammar:
+Thus, the command specification must follow the grammar in Listing 2.3.

 ``command : 'command' commandName '{' (argument | chain)+ '}' ``;

+**Listing 2.3:  Partial specification of the DSL grammar: command specification grammar**

-where `(argument | chain)+`
+In Listing 2.3  `(argument | chain)+`
 represents that there may exist a list of arguments within this command as well as a list of chains.
-Chain is also a primitive in NGSPipes, as we will further explain in the subsection [1.5](#head15).
+Chain is also a primitive in NGSPipes, as we will further explain in the subsection _chain_.

 ### argument

-As defined in the previous example, the argument definition has the following syntax:
+As defined in the previous example, the argument definition has the syntax
+presented in Listing 2.4.

 ``argument : 'argument' argumentName argumentValue ``;

+**Listing 2.4: argument syntax.**

 For instance, in the previous pipeline specification the `format_file` is an argument for the `velveth` tool, namely:
 ```javascript